pycurl/pycurl/INSTALL.rst

 directory structure, configuration style, parameters and quirks.
 Additionally different dependencies have different settings for MSVCRT usage, and an application must have all of its parts agreeing on a single setting.
-If you decide to build PycURL from source it is advisable to look through the ``winbuild.py`` script - it is used to build the official binaries and contains a wealth of information for compiling PycURL's dependencies on Windows.

 If you are compiling PycURL from source it is recommended to compile all of its dependencies from source as well.
 Using precompiled libraries may lead to